-Tennessee plans to accomplish the following totals across the state which will be reported in the Quarterly Reports.
+Tennessee has set the following targets for CY 2020 activities.
+Progress towards these goals will be reported in the Quarterly Reports.

-CY 2019
+CY 2020

 Educational Meetings 1,500

 Attendance 60,000

 Literature Given 575

 Contacts made 15,000

 Performance measurements are obtained via the TITAN trooper reporting activity system and forwarded to FMCSA on a quarterly basis.
-As noted in the updated chart in the Narrative Overview, Tennessee surpassed all but one of the categories by the end of May of 2019.
+The data provided in the Narrative Overview shows that results of Tennessee activities have exceeded target every year since 2015.
+CY 2020 year to date activities lag previous years' numbers due to social distancing requirements necessitated by the COVID-19 pandemic.